Dealing with Mikadono Sisters Is a Breeze

 Dealing with Mikadono Sisters Is a Breeze (帝乃三姉妹は案外、チョロい。, Mikadono Sanshimai wa Angai, Choroi) is a Japanese manga series written and illustrated by Aya Hirakawa.
 It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since December 2021.
 It follows a young high schooler invited to stay with his mother's friend, only to find out that he is living with three prodigy sisters.

 An anime television series adaptation produced by P.A.
 Works aired from July to September 2025.

 Plot

-Yuu Ayase is a high schooler who struggles to live up to the legacy of his late mother, an actress.
-Some time after his mother's death, Yuu is taken in by the wealthy Mikadono family and starts living with three talented sisters: The rookie actress Kazuki, the rising martial artist Niko, and the shogi prodigy Miwa.
-The three sisters are known in Yuu's new school as the "Three Emperors".
+Yuu Ayase is a high school student who struggles to live up to the legacy of his late mother, an actress.
+Some time after his mother's death, Yuu is taken in by the wealthy Mikadono family and starts living with three talented sisters: the rookie actress Kazuki, the rising martial artist Niko, and the shogi prodigy Miwa.
+The three sisters are known in Yuu's new school as the "Three Royals".
 As the four spend time together as a family, the sisters warm up to Yuu and develop romantic feelings for him.